 Low Key Advent Calendars for Families

 This is the absolute easiest advent calendar of all.
-My mom emailed this to my kids last year and it was a huge hit.
+My mom has emailed this to my kids the last few years and it is always a huge hit.

 It's all online (no complicated downloads or software needed) and it has a fun animated story or activity for every day in December leading up to Christmas.
 The graphics are beautiful and the music and animations are fantastic.
-This year, the scene is a Nordic Christmas, exploring Christmas in Norway, Sweden, Finland, Iceland, and Denmark.
-It’s going to be so good!
+This year, the scene is London, the bustling capital city and we're so excited about it!
+It's going to be so good!

 This is very inexpensive, only $5, and it gets cheaper if you're buying more than two.
 This is fun for kids of all ages, even really young kids.
 It makes a really simple and inexpensive gift for grandkids/friends/family and we highly recommend it!

 You can watch a little video over on the Jacquie Lawson website and it will give you a good sense of what it's like.